geeknik/my-awesome-stars/topics.md

 ## awesome

+- [EinGuterWaran/awesome-opensource-boilerplates](https://github.com/EinGuterWaran/awesome-opensource-boilerplates) - A curated list of production-ready and free SaaS boilerplates and starter templates.
+Build your next software-as-a-service project with battle-tested open source foundations.
 - [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️
 - [PatrickJS/awesome-cursorrules](https://github.com/PatrickJS/awesome-cursorrules) - 📄 A curated list of awesome .cursorrules files
 - [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups